io10-0x/allauditnotesandreports/velvetv4auditnotes.md

 Anyway, lets look at how we can use abi.decode.To understand this, we first have to look at how solidity handles custom errors:

-Solidity has released a blog post detailing how to efficiently revert with a custom reason.
+Solidity has released a blog post detailing how to efficiently revert with a custom string reason.
 The blog post includes an example assembly block that can be used to return a custom error message:

 ```
 let free_mem_ptr := mload(64)